 ANTIVIRALS' NEED FOR ADDITIONAL FUNDING; UNCERTAINTY OF ACCESS TO CAPITAL.
 ANTIVIRALS will require substantial funds for further development of its potential products and to commercialize any products that may be developed.
 ANTIVIRALS' capital requirements depend on numerous factors, including the progress of its research and development programs, the status of pre-clinical and clinical testing, the time and cost involved in obtaining regulatory approvals, the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights, competing technological and market developments and the ability of ANTIVIRALS to establish collaborative arrangements.
 ANTIVIRALS has no current anticipated sources of funding.
-ANTIVIRALS believes that its existing capital resources will be sufficient to satisfy its current and projected funding requirements for at least twelve months from the date of this $\ensuremath{\mathsf{Proxy}}$ Statement/ $\ensuremath{\mathsf{Prospectus}}$.
+ANTIVIRALS believes that its existing capital resources will be sufficient to satisfy its date of this Proxy Statement/Prospectus.
 ANTIVIRALS anticipates that after twenty-four months, it will require substantial additional capital.
 Moreover, if ANTIVIRALS experiences unanticipated cash requirements during the next twenty-four months, ANTIVIRALS could require additional capital to fund its operations, to continue research and development programs and to continue the pre-clinical and clinical testing of its potential products and to commercialize any products that may be developed.
 ANTIVIRALS may seek such additional funding at any time through public or private financings, collaborative arrangements, or other arrangements with third parties.
 There can be no assurance that additional funds will be available on acceptable terms, if at all.
 If additional funds are raised by issuing equity securities, further substantial dilution to existing shareholders may result.
-If adequate funds are not available, ANTIVIRALS may be required to delay, scale back or eliminate one or more of its development or clinical testing programs, or to obtain funds by entering into arrangements with collaborative partners or others that may require the Company to relinquish rights to certain of its products or technologies that ANTIVIRALS would not otherwise relinguish.
+If adequate funds are not available, ANTIVIRALS may be required to delay, scale back or eliminate one or more of its development or clinical testing programs, or to obtain funds by entering into arrangements with collaborative partners or others that may require the Company to relinquish rights to certain of its products or technologies that ANTIVIRALS would not otherwise relinquish.
 See "ANTIVIRALS Management's Discussion and Analysis of Financial Condition and Results of Operations."